Ze1598/Ze1598Bot-Twitter-/README.md

 -(july 28th 2018) Added a new module (download_xkcd.py) to download and post the latest xkcd.com comic (posted as a media tweet).
 I also updated the main script structure (Ze1598BotTwitter.py)

+-(july 31st 2018) Added a new module (db_script.py) and a SQLite database.
+This module is responsible for updating the database with new tweets as they are created.
+Since this database won't contain duplicate tweets it will prevent against posting duplicate tweets.

 External references: